korpling/pepperModules-TEIModules/README.md

 List of keys of metadata to be omitted.
 Keys have to be separated by ";", e.g.:
 > ExcludeMetadataList = bibl;date;/fileDesc/publicationStmt/pubPlace

+### TEIImporter.annotation.token.span

+By enabling this flag annotations for tokens are additionally imported as spans.